Return to Fern Hill Beefmasters Fern Hill Bulls BBU Logo

 Flash (Cherokee Flash x 287-0 Seven Lazy Eleven)

 To the left is "Flash" (TBB 323/6, BBU # 708198).
 This fine son of Cherokee Flash was awarded the highest conformation rating of "1" by BBU, with an underline score of 3 (average).
 Not only was he wonderfully built with lots of bone, he had an extremely gentle disposition.
 Our herd sire from 1998 - 2001, he sired a total of 20 calves for us.
 Our first #1 bull, he made a huge difference in the quality of our calves.
 We kept 8 of his fine daughters for our herd before swapping him back to his breeder, Tommy Barnett, who used him for several more years as his herd sire.
-For some pictures of his offspring, look at our Cows and Calves pages.
+He is still represented in our herd through his granddaughters Mayfly, Alexandra, and Janiebiker, and four great-granddaughters.
+For some pictures of his descendants, look at our Cows and Calves pages.

 This is "Chernobyl" BBU#792754.
 This good looking 1999 red paint son of Flash sired two nice steers for us out of a couple of young heifers before being sold as a coming two year old to a local commercial herd.
 Pictured here at 14 months.
 See his babies on our Calves page.
 Chernobyl